 Quantity surveyors are the ones who help a construction project result in profit.
 This involved working out how much the design would cost in retrospect and how much the project would cost to implement.

 Site managers are the ones who ensure things get done on-site.
-They are also the ones that make sure the building work is completed on time.
-This is with the aim of staying within budget and also to a high standard through good management of teams the workers.
+They are also the ones who make sure the building work is completed on time.
+This is intending to stay within budget and also to a high standard through good management of teams the workers.

-These are typically the jobs that you see on-site and often the first jobs you think of that are within construction.
+These are typically the jobs that you see on-site and often the first jobs you think of that are within the construction industry.
 These include bricklaying, stonemasonry, carpentry, joinery, demolition work, electrical work, painting and decorating.
 As well as plumbing, scaffolding, steeple jacking, and wall and floor work.
 You’re almost spoilt for choice within this sector.

 Teamwork within the construction industry is a critical quality you must possess.
 As we mentioned, you’ll be working with many different teams and this can range from project to daily teams.
 Under every successful construction project is a team that’s worked well together.
 If they hadn’t, they wouldn’t have pulled it off.